-Blended delivery (lecture online, lab and clinical residential)
+Blended delivery (lecture online, lab and clinical residential) Blended delivery (lecture online, lab and clinical residential)

 Full time day class schedule for general education courses and the lecture & didactic portions of the program has classes scheduled between 7 am and 11 pm Monday to Friday; and 7:00am and 5:00pm on Saturday.
-The clinical experiences in nursing courses could be scheduled at any day, evening or weekend and may require twelve-hour rotations.
-Online courses are asynchronous and but also have live synchronous section where students are required to participate in class each week.
+The clinical experiences in nursing courses could be scheduled at any day, evening or weekend and may require twelve hour rotations.
+Online courses are asynchronous and do not have specific meeting times; however, students are required to participate in class each week.